Movana Chen: Career

 She worked as an accountant from 1997 to 2004.
 After quitting her job as an accountant, she worked as the curator of Hong Kong's YY9 gallery and is currently an independent curator.

 Artworks, style and technique

 Chen uses shredded magazine paper as material and weaves them into art pieces using conventional knitting needles.
 She uses magazines published in different languages, which she believes is a way to appreciate different cultures, by turning books and literature into an artistic form.

-Her work examines the relationship between clothes, the media, and the use of disposable commodities and explores and aims to reduce the distance between individuals and encourage social interaction.
+Her work examines the relationship between clothes, the media, and the use of disposable commodities, while aiming to reduce the distance between individuals and encourage social interaction.
 Her philosophy is that shredding is a process of transformation, and knitting is a process of creating and communicating.

 Her exhibition KNITERATURE, held in 2013, took two-years and 400 books.
 Knitting Conversations, one of the artworks in the exhibition, is a 15-meter collaborative piece made from books and magazines by 150 participants from the ages of five to ninety from across the globe.

 Chen is most known for a style of art called "Body Container", which is magazine paper woven into wearable artwork.
 One "body container" knitted from shredded Tintin comic books (French version) is estimated to be valued around 150,000 to 200,000 Hong Kong Dollars by Christie's.